for Herpes Zoster and Herpes Labialis

 Ask your doctor or pharmacist to answer any questions you may have.

 - gastrointestinal discomfort (vomiting, nausea, diarrhoea, constipation, abdominal pain, indigestion)

-These should be reported to the doctor or pharmacist if they are severe or become troublesome.
+You should tell your doctor or pharmacist if they become severe or troublesome.

 Tell your doctor or pharmacist if you notice any of the following and they worry you: